cyrilletuzi/angular-async-local-storage/docs/BROWSERS_SUPPORT.md

 If these scenarios are a concern for you, it impacts what you can store.
 See the [serialization guide](./SERIALIZATION.md) for full details.

+Also, if the "Block all cookies" option has been enabled in the browser, then all storages are blocked.
+In this case, the lib will fallback to an in-memory storage.

 [Back to general documentation](../README.md)